 Step 2: Shop, Prep, and Chop

-We plan for a day at home after shopping and I put my kids’ knife skills to work helping me peel and chop the fresh veggies.
-I also precook any veggies that will be blended into soup or casserole.
+We plan for a day at home after shopping and I put my younger kids’ knife skills to work helping me peel and chop the fresh veggies.
+The older kid’s cooking skills mean they’re able to take over on some of the dishes.
+I also precook any veggies that will be blended into soups or casseroles.
 (The Instant Pot is handy for this!)

-I save an extra bowl for chopped veggies for an easy turkey vegetable soup to simmer the day after the big feast.
+I save an extra bowl of chopped veggies for an easy turkey vegetable soup to simmer the day after the big feast.

 Step 3: Brine That Turkey!

-Some areas are better than others for finding a local organic turkey, but if you can get your hands on one it’s worth the extra planning and expense.
-A pastured turkey brined at home just can’t be beat for amazing flavor and texture.
+If you can get your hands on a local organic turkey it’s worth the extra planning and expense.
+A pastured turkey brined at home just can’t be beaten for amazing flavor and texture.
+If you don’t have a place local to you, places like Butcher Box will deliver one to your door.

 A frozen turkey can even slow defrost in a brine.
 By the time it’s defrosted, you have an amazing juicy turkey ready for roasting!
 I explain how to brine step by step in this post.

 I usually plan some time in the kitchen about 2 days before Thanksgiving to make one or more of these from start to finish so they are ready for the big day.
-As my kids get older, one or more of them are able to take charge of this … anything in the name of dessert!
+As my kids get older, most of them are able to take charge of this … anything in the name of dessert!

 Step 5: Put It All Together

-The day before Thanksgiving, we assemble casserole, soups, stuffings, and basically anything that keeps well overnight.
-I really just save the turkey and the asparagus for cooking on the big day, and reheat the rest of the food in batches in the oven.
+The day before Thanksgiving, we assemble casseroles, soups, stuffing, and basically anything that keeps well overnight.
+I really just save the turkey and the asparagus for cooking on the big day and reheat the rest of the food in batches in the oven.

 At the end of this day, the cutting board, blender, and a few bowls need washing, but not much else!